emagiz/emdocs/howto/upgrade-to-artemis.md

 4.2.3) **Create** another release and name it "Artemis: Step 1" based on the create phase and select it as current release.

-4.2.4) **Go to** Containers and download and install the runtime(s) corresponding to the containers upgraded

-4.2.5) **Go to** Releases and press the install button and further install all the flows displayed.
+4.2.4) **Go to** Releases and press the install button and further install all the flows displayed.

-4.2.6) **Go to** each container in runtime dashboard and start the flow(s).
+4.2.5) **Go to** each container in runtime dashboard and start the flow(s).

-4.2.7) **Repeat steps 1-6** for the first three steps of the migraton wizard from the eMagiz portal.
+4.2.6) **Repeat steps 1-6** for the first three steps of the migraton wizard from the eMagiz portal.
 Name all the releases according to the step that has been done in that stage.

-4.2.8) **Press** the fourth button, "Step 4: Remove backward compatibility of JMS server", and wait for the process to finish
+4.2.7) **Press** the fourth button, "Step 4: Remove backward compatibility of JMS server", and wait for the process to finish

-4.2.9) **Go to** Runtime dashboard and check if every flow is still active.
+4.2.8) **Go to** Runtime dashboard and check if every flow is still active.